Ferlab-Ste-Justine/overture-dev-clin/README.md

 Finally:
 - The **Overture Client** records that the files have been uploaded.
 This operation will not be repeated on successive attempts if there is a failure.

+See the **Schemas/Files_upload.pdf** file for an illustration.

+Note that the blackbox **Score Client** that the **Overture Client** depends on to upload file also makes additional calls to SONG to validate metadata.
+These legacy calls are omitted here for simplicity's sake.

 #### Analysis Publication

 - The **Overture Client** makes a request to publish the analysis to **SONG**